Reimagining travel planning with AI

 Prioritize displaying the map, with the itinerary fixed in a dedicated window

-Prioritize displaying the priority
+Prioritize displaying the itinerary

 AI Exploration